 The next step after tracing is for kids to start spelling their own words.
 We do this the same way.
 I spell the difficult words and they spell the simpler ones.
 Eventually, they do more and more of the writing on their own as they master the language.
 We also talk about kinds of punctuation to use as we go along.

-Bit by bit, they take over more of the pen until their are off on their own, hopefully still full of enthusiasm and ideas!
+Bit by bit, they take over more of the pen until they are off on their own, hopefully still full of enthusiasm and ideas!
 When the process is gradual like this, kids can keep the ideas flowing and not feeling overwhelmed.
 They tend to be more confident about writing long stories instead of cutting them short.
 They often learn to love writing for the sake of their ideas and stories, undaunted by the huge learning curve that comes with handwriting, grammar, and spelling.

 More From Layers of Learning